kahagon/php-usb/README.md

 php-usb
 =======
 To get more information, see [php-usb homepage](http://sandbox.n-3.so/php-usb/).
+If you want to communicate with microcontroller via UART,  the shortest way is to use [PHPMake\SerialPort](https://github.com/oasynnoum/Gorilla).

 HACKING